-☐ Open the Time > 802.1AS > Global dial og. ☐ Enable the 802.1AS function globally.
-Select the 0n radio button in the Open $\ \square$ Apply the settings temporarily.
-To do this, click the 🗸 button. ☐ Open the Time > 802.1AS > Port dialog J. ☐ Enable the 802.1AS function for Instance Select the Instance 0 tab.
-Select the 0n radio button in the Open ☐ Enable the 802.1AS function on the in In the Active column of the desired int $\ \square$ Apply the settings temporarily.
-To do this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dot1as operation enable To enable the 802.1AS function globally. dot1as instance 0 operation enable To enable the 802.1AS function for Instance 0. interface 1/1 To change to the interface configuration mode of interface 1/1. dot1as instance 0 operation enable To enable the 802.1AS function on interface 1/1 for Instance 0. show dot1as data-port-set instance 0 port 1/1 To check the status of Instance 0 on interface 1/1. show dot1as current instance 0 To check the status of Instance 0 .
+☐ Open the Time > 802.1AS > Global dialog. □ Enable the 802.1AS function globally.
+Select the 0n radio button in the Operation frame. $\ \square$ Apply the settings temporarily.
+To do this, click the 🗸 button. ☐ Open the Time > 802.1AS > Port dialog J. ☐ Enable the 802.1AS function for Instan Select the Instance 0 tab.
+Select the 0n radio button in the Open □ Enable the 802.1AS function on the interface.
+In the Active column of the desired interface, mark the checkbox. $\ \ \square$ Apply the settings temporarily.
+To do this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dot1as operation enable To enable the 802.1AS function globally. dot1as instance 0 operation enable To enable the 802.1AS function for Instance 0. interface 1/1 To change to the Interface Configuration mode of interface 1/1. dot1as instance 0 operation enable To enable the 802.1AS function on interface 1/1 for Instance 0. show dot1as data-port-set instance 0 port $1/1$ To check the status of Instance 0 on interface 1/1 show dot1as current instance 0 To check the status of Instance 0 .